schmeckles22/SolaceCoin/README.md

 ## Roadmap 2019
 Quarter 2
-Launch SolanceCoin - Completed
+-Launch SolanceCoin - Completed
-Completion of the SolaceCoin Website
+-Completion of the SolaceCoin Website
-GUI Wallet
+-GUI Wallet
-Web Wallet
+-Web Wallet
-Exchange listing
+-Exchange listing
-Charity voting website completion
+-Charity voting website completion

 Quarter 3
-Mobile Wallets
+-Mobile Wallets
-Medical Crowdfunding by Solace
+-Medical Crowdfunding by Solace
-Add more developers to the team
+-Add more developers to the team
-More Exchange listings
+-More Exchange listings
-Mine for your charity script
+-Mine for your charity script